danglorioso/under-30/README.md

 ## Release Notes

+### 1.0.3

-Initial release of under-30 VSCode Extension.
+Updated documentation and corrections for under-30 VSCode Extension.

 ### 1.0.0